 (e) For Trips #2-10, if the brake temperature at the end of the previous trip is below 30 °C, discontinue the emissions test and identify discrepancies in the test execution or repeat the cooling adjustment.
 After fixing the issue, repeat from the beginning of the bedding section using a new set of brake parts;

 (f) Run the WLTP-Brake cycle without any interruption.
-Paragraph 9.3.3. describes the necessary actions in case of interruptions.
+Paragraph 9.3.3. describes the necessary actions in the case of interruptions.

-The minimum threshold temperature of 30 °C specified in this paragraph applies to full-friction brakes equipped on all vehicles within the scope of this UN GTR.
-A minimum threshold temperature of 21 °C applies to brakes equipped on vehicles within the scope of this UN GTR that feature non-friction braking systems.
+The minimum threshold temperature of 30 °C specified in this paragraph applies to all brakes.
+Failure to comply with the described brake temperature provisions shall result in an invalid emissions test.

 9.3.
 WLTP-Brake Cycle Interruptions